The Tomb of the Cybermen: Home media

-With the recovery of the film prints, the planned soundtrack release was delayed until 1993, when contractual obligations forced its release.
-See List of Doctor Who audio releases.

-Following the 1993 cassette release, on 1 May 2006 the soundtrack was released on a 2-CD set with linking narration by and a bonus interview with Frazer Hines.
-This was the first existing story to be released on audio in the same format as the missing story range.

-A vinyl release of the soundtrack was released in 2018 exclusively for Record Store Day.

-In the UK the DVD was released 13 January 2002.
-This was the first black and white story to be released on this format.
-This serial was also released as part of the Doctor Who DVD Files in issue 73 on 19 October 2011.
-A special edition of the DVD, with new bonus features and the entire story now treated with the VidFIRE process was released in the UK on 13 February 2012 in the third of the Revisitations DVD box sets.

-In 2013 it was released on DVD again as part of the "Doctor Who: The Doctors Revisited 1–4" box set, alongside The Aztecs, Spearhead from Space and Pyramids of Mars.
-Alongside a documentary on the Second Doctor, the disc features the serial put together as a single feature in widescreen format with an introduction from then show runner Steven Moffat, as well as its original version.
-It was then released again (the same VidFIRE restored version), included in a set paired with Rise of the Cybermen and The Age of Steel (a two-part Tenth Doctor David Tennant story from 2006), in 2013's "The Monster Collection" series, specifically "The Cybermen" entry.
+Shortly following the serial's recovery, the story was swiftly released on home video later in 1992 and received high sales figures, beating out the recent release of Aliens: Special Edition.
+A DVD release was released in 2002 featuring numerous special features, and a revamped special edition on DVD would be released in 2012.
+The story was also featured in numerous DVD collections released in 2006, 2011, and 2013.

+A soundtrack release of the episode was put on sale in 1993, delayed due to the return of Tomb to the archives.
+The soundtrack would be released again in 2006, this time including narration by Frazer Hines.
+It was later included in a bundle of other soundtrack releases in a 2017 compilation of Classic era soundtracks.
+A vinyl release of the soundtrack was released in 2018 for Record Store Day.
+The Doctor Who Appreciation Society would release a variety of stock music used in various 1960s stories, including those used in Tomb, in a 1987 release; various pieces of stock music from the serial would be included in various releases in 1997, 1998, 2013, and 2014.

+In 2023, for the programme's 60th anniversary, The Tomb of the Cybermen became available to stream on BBC iPlayer.
+It is available internationally on streaming service BritBox.

 Music release

-Stock music and sound effects from this story was released on a "mini-album" by Via Satellite in 1997.
+Stock music and sound effects from this story was released on a "mini-album" by Via Satellite in May 1997.
 It had 2 versions of the Doctor Who theme music, sound effects from Doctor Who: 30 Years at the BBC Radiophonic Workshop, and an incomplete selection of stock music used in the story.
 It was planned to be the first in a series of mini-albums, with The Faceless Ones and Inside the Spaceship being mooted as future albums.
 Neither was produced.

 Library tracks used in The Tomb of the Cybermen but missing from this CD include "Univers Sidéral" by Paul Bonneau, assorted "Synchro-Stings" by Trevor Duncan, "Sting Tintabuloid 1" by Desmond Leslie, "Eerie Vaults" by Steve Race, "Suspended Animation", "Galaxy" and "Hypnosis" by Eric Siday, "Dramatic Brass Chords" by Wolf Droysen, and from Frank Talley's Off Center Suite: "Dark Pursuit", "Off Center" and "Panic in the Streets".

-Although the CD inlay lists only 11 tracks, the actual disc contains 12.
-This was caused by the Astronautics Suite being divided into two tracks.
-The table below details the actual tracks as they appear on the CD rather than as listed on the inlay.